akvo/akvo-lumen/doc/integration/InputFormat.md

 ## File source
 A file on your local hard drive or a file stream on a URL with http or https.

+## How to import data into Lumen
+CSV data is imported using `New->Dataset` in the Lumen user interface.
+Functionality will be added to refresh external data, both manually and on a schedule.

 ## What you can't do right now

 #### Authentication